brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 };
 ```

 Notice that we made this function async in the declaration.
-This will allow the calling function to await a database response while it does the work to find the employee specified in the search document passed in as an argument.
+This will allow the calling function to await a database response while this function does the work to find the employee specified.
+The employee search criteria is specified in the search document passed in as an argument.

 ### 2. Create a webhook to call the function to query employee data